-Philippines wins arbitration case vs. China over South China Sea
+PH wins arbitration case over South China Sea

-It has finally been decided that the Philippines has exclusive sovereign rights over the West Philippine Sea (in the South China Sea) and that China’s “nine-dash line” is invalid, according to the United Nations (UN) Arbitral Tribunal.
+It has finally been decided that the Philippines has exclusive sovereign rights over the West Philippine Sea (in the South China Sea) and that China’s “nine-dash line” is invalid, according to the Permanent Court of Arbitration.

-The Tribunal issued its Award Tuesday after several months of hearings and submission of documents.
+The PCA issued its award Tuesday after several months of hearings and submission of documents.
 China was absent throughout the proceedings, refusing to recognize the case.

 “The Tribunal concluded that there was no legal basis for China to claim historic rights to resources within the sea areas falling within the ‘nine-dash line,” the statement released to the media said.